JCorellaFSL/Nebula-Protocol/IMPLEMENTATION_GUIDE.md

 │   └── ...
 └── docs/
 ```
-**Note:** Simple projects have 1-2 Star Systems per constellation; complex have 3-8.
+**Note:** Simple projects have 1-2 Star Systems per constellation; complex can have many.

 ### 4. Initialize Your Project (Automated)